 The Insurance Information Institute (I.I.I.)
 Inflation Watch spreadsheet contains the latest data from the U.S. Department of Labor’s Bureau of Labor Statistics (BLS).
 Both current and expected near-term general inflation continue to be low by historical standards, but there are pockets of rising inflation.
-The CPI-U—the popular measure of inflation, sometimes called headline inflation—rose by 2.1 percent in December 2016 vs. December 2015, before seasonal adjustment.
-Core inflation—the overall index minus the effects of price changes for food and energy—rose 2.2 percent for the 12 months ending December 2016.
-(Even though the two measures were nearly identical this month, most economists prefer a year-over-year time frame and the core—not the “headline” inflation measure.)
-The BLS year-over-year core inflation rate had been slowly trending up since May 2015 but has been essentially flat since January 2016.
-The core year-over-year Personal Consumption Expenditure (PCE) deflator—the Federal Reserve Bank’s preferred inflation measure—has ranged from 1.3 percent to 1.9 percent since the end of the Great Recession (for two months at the start of 2012, it reached 2.1 percent), And as of November 2016, was 1.7 percent (the latest value).
-By some measures there still appears to be a little slack in both the U.S. and especially the larger global economies, making sharp near-term overall future price increases unlikely.
-From a macroeconomic policy viewpoint, sharply rising inflation doesn’t appear to be a current or near-future problem to combat, but gradually rising inflation is possible and is being watched by the Federal Reserve Board’s Open Market Committee, among others.
-Many forecasters project headline CPI for 2017 to move higher, ranging between 2.1 and 2.9 percent.
+The CPI-U—the popular measure of inflation, sometimes called headline inflation—rose by 2.1 percent in December 2017 vs. December 2016, before seasonal adjustment.
+Core inflation—the overall index minus the effects of price changes for food and energy—rose 1.8 percent for the 12 months ending October 2017.
+(Most economists prefer a year-over-year time frame and the core—not the “headline”–inflation measure.)
+The BLS year-over-year core CPI rate has been 1.8 percent or 1.7 percent since May 2017.
+The core year-over-year Personal Consumption Expenditure (PCE) deflator—the Federal Reserve Board’s preferred inflation measure—has ranged from 1.3 percent to 1.9 percent since the end of the Great Recession (for two months at the start of 2012, it reached 2.1 percent), And as of November 2017 (the latest data available at this writing), was 1.6 percent.
+By most measures the U.S. economy is still growing, but capacity constraints might increase the likelihood of near-term price increases.
+From a macroeconomic policy viewpoint, gradually rising inflation is possible and is being watched by the Federal Reserve Board’s Open Market Committee, among others.
+Many forecasters project headline CPI for 2018 to range between 1.5 and 2.7 percent.

 Price trends for items that more directly affect property/casualty (P/C) insurance claims do not necessarily follow broad-based price indexes.
-Prices for items such as intensive healthcare affect claims under third-party coverages such as workers compensation and bodily injury liability, as well as first-party coverages like Personal Injury Protection (PIP) and med pay and, obviously, medical expense insurance.
-For many years these price increases have far outpaced both headline inflation and the overall price index for medical care, and this is still true today.
-In December 2017, seasonally adjusted on a year-over-year basis, in December 2016 prices for inpatient hospital care rose by 4.9 percent.
-Seasonally adjusted prices for outpatient hospital services rose by 3.3 percent in December 2016 over December 2015.
-This could constitute a “new normal” for these services: in 16 of the last 19 months, the year-over-year rise in outpatient hospital prices was below 4 percent.
+Prices for items such as intensive healthcare affect claims under third-party coverages such as workers compensation and bodily injury liability, as well as first-party coverages like Personal Injury Protection (PIP),med pay and obviously, medical expense insurance.
+For many years these price increases have outpaced both headline inflation and the overall price index for medical care, and this is still true today.
+In December 2017, seasonally adjusted on a year-over-year basis, prices for inpatient hospital care rose by 4.2 percent.
+Seasonally adjusted prices for outpatient hospital services rose by 4.8 percent in December 2017 over December 2016.
 Price changes for prescription drugs have been moderate lately, rising by 2.8 percent in December 2017 over December 2016—barely ahead of general inflation.

 Price increases relating to auto insurance property claims have been quite moderate recently.
-Prices for motor vehicle parts and equipment, which affect not only comprehensive and collision claims, but property damage liability as well, dropped by 1.0 percent in December 2016 vs. December 2015.
-These prices fell in most months since August 2012, although oddly the December 2016 change from November 2016 was +0.6 percent—the largest one-month rise in 5 years.
-Current prices for motor vehicle parts and equipment are about even with prices in April/May 2011.
-Prices for motor vehicle repair rose by 2.2 percent for the 12 months ended December 2016, thanks primarily to a one-month jump of 0.7 percent in November 2016 over October 2016.
-Prices for motor vehicle body work rose by 2.9 percent year-over-year (not seasonally adjusted).
-The BLS survey of consumer prices for motor vehicle insurance in December 2016 rose by 7.0 percent year-over-year; this is partly attributable to one-month increases of 0.8 percent or greater in four of the last 12 months.
+Prices for motor vehicle parts and equipment, which affect not only comprehensive and collision claims, but property damage liability as well, fell by 0.5 percent in December 2017 vs. December 2016.
+Current prices for motor vehicle parts and equipment are about even with prices in April 2011.
+Prices for motor vehicle repair rose by just 0.9 percent for the 12 months ended December 2017.
+Prices for motor vehicle body work rose by 1.9 percent year-over-year (not seasonally adjusted).
+The BLS survey of consumer prices for motor vehicle insurance in December 2017 rose by 7.9 percent year-over-year.
 Of course, many factors other than prices for auto repair—such as the continuing drop in insurers’ investment income, and continuing above-CPI growth in the prices for intensive medical care, and an unusual upturn in the collision rate, which is related to the increase in the number of people employed (and adding cars to rush hour)—likely are affecting these increases.

 Please click on the file name below to view the article in PDF format.
 You will need Adobe Acrobat Reader to view the file.